 The voice of Western Red Cedar is characterised by a dark, rich and smooth tonality.
 As with all Cedar, it is especially responsive to musicians with a lighter touch and fingerstylists.

 One of the world’s most prized woods for instrument backs and sides, Indian Rosewood looks stunning, with a thick and darkly banded grain.
 Indian Rosewood gives rise to a complex, warm and deep tonescape.
 Its effect can differ depending on whereabouts in the guitar it is.
 It can be especially good at producing singing harmonics.

 The high sound velocity and overtone range of Brazilian Rosewood gives it a bright treble and clear low-end response.
 The inherent resonance of the Rosewood produces a singing tone, darkened by the strength of the bottom end.

-Mahogany can help to enhance the tone and stability of a guitar in combination with a good quality solid top.
-Mahogany is generally used for the backs and sides of guitarswhere its strength helps contribute more treble and bass to the overtones.
+Mahogany can help to enhance the tone and stability of an instrment in combination with a good quality solid top.
+Mahogany is generally used for the backs and sides where its strength helps contribute more treble and bass to the overtones.
 The sturdiness of Mahogany makes it especially suitable for neck construction.

 Also known as Khaya Mahogany, its interlocking grain contributes to strength and stability as well as creating a flowing, patterned appearance.

 If you found this information useful, please share it on Facebook, Twitter and Google.